DarioDaF/ASS_TOP/README.md

 - C. Archetti, A. Hertz, and M.G.
 Speranza.
 Metaheuristics for the team orienteering problem.
 Journal of Heuristics, 13, 49-76, 2007.
 - Chao I. Algorithms and solutions to multi-level vehicle routing problems.
 Ph.D.
 Dissertation, Applied Mathematics Program, University of Maryland, College Park, USA, 1993.
 - Chao I, Golden B, Wasil E. Theory and Methodology - The Team Orienteering Problem.
 European Journal of Operational Research 1996a; 88; 464-474.
-- H. Tang, E. Miller-Hooks, A tabu search heuristic for the team orienteering problem", Computers and Operations Research (2005), vol. 32, 1379-1407.
+- H. Tang, E. Miller-Hooks, A tabu search heuristic for the team orienteering problem.
+Computers and Operations Research (2005), vol. 32, 1379-1407.